Felix-Pedro/CommitCraft/README.md

 ## Features

-- **Provider Agnostic**: Supports multiple LLM providers including Ollama, Google, OpenAI, and Any OpenAI compatible endpoint.
+- **Provider Agnostic**: Supports multiple LLM providers including Ollama, Ollama Cloud, Google, OpenAI, Groq, and any OpenAI-compatible endpoint.
+- **Git Hook Integration**: Automatically generate commit messages via git hooks - works locally or globally across all repositories.
+- **Interactive Configuration**: User-friendly wizard (`CommitCraft config`) to set up providers, models, and preferences.
+- **Hierarchical Configuration**: Global configuration for user-wide defaults, project-specific overrides, and CLI arguments.
+- **CommitClues**: Provide context clues (bug fixes, features, docs, refactoring) to help the AI generate more accurate messages.
 - **Configurable Context Size**: Automatically adjusts the context size for optimal performance.
 (Ollama only)
 - **Emoji Support**: Option to include emojis in your commit messages based on predefined conventions.
-Pre-configured witch gitmoji specification.
+Pre-configured with gitmoji specification.
+- **Ignore Files**: Exclude specific files from diff analysis using patterns (like .gitignore).
-- **User-Friendly CLI**: A command-line interface allows users to easily specify provider, model, and other settings.
+- **User-Friendly CLI**: A command-line interface with colorful help messages and easy-to-use options.
+- **Debug Mode**: Inspect prompts before sending to the LLM with `--debug-prompt`.
-- **Customizable**: Allows to easily setup a personalized system prompt and contextual information for tuning your results to your project commit guidlines.
+- **Customizable**: Allows to easily setup a personalized system prompt and contextual information for tuning your results to your project commit guidelines.

 ## Installation